Dog Walking 101: How Often You Should Walk Your Dog

 Your dog may need more exercise than you think, according to two vets and a behaviorist.
-Walk this way...

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 First, let’s be clear: There’s a difference between letting your dog out to pee and going for a walk.
-When it comes to pee breaks, “adult dogs need to be let out for bathroom breaks a minimum of three times a day,” says Dr. Ashley Rossman, DVM, a veterinarian at Glen Oak Dog and Cat Hospital.
+When it comes to pee breaks, “adult dogs need to be let out for bathroom breaks a minimum of three times a day,” says Dr. Ashley Rossman, a veterinarian at Glen Oak Dog and Cat Hospital.
 “Puppies need even more than that, especially when they’re not yet housebroken.”
 Beyond that, how much time your dog needs to burn off energy will depend on their age and breed.

 It can feel tricky to figure out exactly how much to walk a dog, since there are no hard-and-fast rules.
 You’ll have to consider a few different factors, including age and breed.
-“Younger dogs have more energy than older dogs, obviously, and will need more time to walk or run around.
-Older dogs, especially ones dealing with issues like arthritis, may need shorter walks to avoid causing additional pain.
-Working dogs — think Retrievers and Sheepdogs — need at least 30 minutes of significant exercise,” she says.
+“Younger dogs have more energy than older dogs, obviously, and will need more time to walk or run around,” Dr. Rossman says.
+“Older dogs, especially ones dealing with issues like arthritis, may need shorter walks to avoid causing additional pain.
+Working dogs — think Retrievers and Sheepdogs — need at least 30 minutes of significant exercise.”
 (Those of you with working-group puppies: hope you’ve got good running shoes.)
 In general, larger dogs are recommended to get more exercise than smaller dogs.

-“An hour-long walk every day is generally a good recommendation — preferably all in one session,” she says.
+“An hour-long walk every day is generally a good recommendation — preferably all in one session,” Novack says.
 “A long walk benefits a dog’s physical body as well as their mental health.
 The problem with a 15-minute walk is that you’re not going anywhere new.”
 If you can’t time block your calendar for an hour-long walk a day, consider hiring a dog walker to ensure your dog gets the exercise they need — even if you’re working from home.

-“If you’re not walking your dog enough or providing them with enough playtime, they can become anxious or destructive,” says Dr. Sara Ochoa, DVM, a veterinarian at Whitehouse Veterinary Hospital.
+“If you’re not walking your dog enough or providing them with enough playtime, they can become anxious or destructive,” says Dr. Sara Ochoa, a veterinarian at Whitehouse Veterinary Hospital.
 “They might tear up the house or start licking their paws obsessively.”
 That energy has to go somewhere, and sometimes it’s going to go into chewing all the wires behind the TV.

 Physical Activity Should Be Fun